 Overslumber

 Hypersomnia, or sleeping too much, is another problem that may affect people with ADHD.
 Some people may have longer sleep durations or excessive daytime drowsiness, which may appear contradictory given the frequent sleep problems linked to ADHD.
-This may be because people with ADHD often have low quality sleep, which leads to persistent weariness.
+This may be because people with ADHD often have low-quality sleep, which leads to persistent weariness.
 Oversleeping may also result from some ADHD drugs.

 Sleep Disorders of the Circadian Rhythm

 A disturbed circadian rhythm is common in people with ADHD, which may result in conditions like delayed sleep phase syndrome (DSPS).
 This illness shows itself as a persistent pattern of late bedtimes and late wake-up hours.
-This tendency might be a factor in the prevalent problem of ADHD oversleeping or in sleep deprivation associated to ADHD.
-ADHD symptoms might worsen and daily routines can be disrupted by excessive sleep.
+This tendency might be a factor in the prevalent problem of ADHD oversleeping or in sleep deprivation associated with ADHD.
+ADHD symptoms might worsen, and daily routines can be disrupted by excessive sleep.

 Apnea during Sleep

 One such disorder connected to ADHD is sleep apnea.
 Endocrine abnormalities, obesity, and big tonsils are prominent risk factors for it.
 The hallmark of sleep apnea is recurrent breathing pauses throughout the night, which cause sleep disturbances and weariness during the day.
 These in turn exacerbate hyperactivity and have an additional impact on attention span.
-Consult your healthcare practitioner if you have concerns about sleep apnea, since it may be linked to other disorders including cardiovascular problems [4*].
+Consult your healthcare practitioner if you have concerns about sleep apnea, since it may be linked to other disorders, including cardiovascular problems [4*].

 RLS, or restless legs syndrome